 Anxious People Book Club Questions and Recipe

 *If you are new here, WELCOME!
-For Anxious People, I provide your book club with a brief summary, a recipe, and discussion questions in that order!
+For Anxious People, I provide your book club with a brief summary, food ideas and recipe, and discussion questions in that order!

 Looking for your next great read?
 Check out these similar books…

 When an apartment viewing goes awry, eight strangers find themselves held at gunpoint by a failed bank robber.
 A bank robber who never intended to take hostages and who really doesn’t know the first thing about robbing banks.

 The thing is, no one in the apartment is quite who they appear to be.

 And each of them–especially the bank robber–is in desperate need of rescuing.
 As the situation escalates, unexpected truths are illuminated, drawing these strangers closer together until what happens that fateful day leads to a series of events none of them can quite explain.

 For the Anxious People Book Club Activity:

 Did you know that escape rooms are extremely popular right now?